GeoscienceAustralia/eo-tides/README.md

 - 🌊 Model tides from multiple global ocean tide models in parallel, and return tide heights in standardised `pandas.DataFrame` format for further analysis
 - 🛰️ "Tag" satellite data with tide height and stage based on the exact moment of image acquisition
-- 🌐 Model tides for every individual satellite pixel, producing three-dimensional "tide height" `xarray`-format datacubes that can be combined with satellite data
+- 🌐 Model tides for every individual satellite pixel, producing three-dimensional "tide height" `xarray`-format datacubes that can be integrated with satellite data
 - 🎯 Combine multiple tide models into a single locally-optimised "ensemble" model informed by satellite altimetry and satellite-observed patterns of tidal inundation
 - 📈 Calculate statistics describing local tide dynamics, as well as biases caused by interactions between tidal processes and satellite orbits
 - 🛠️ Validate modelled tides using measured sea levels from coastal tide gauges (e.g. [GESLA Global Extreme Sea Level Analysis](https://gesla.org/))